windwp/windline.nvim/README.md

     interval = 100,
 })

-you can create a multi animation but only list of data on animation is sync
+you can create multi animation but only list of data on animation is sync
 ```

 ### effects